-- In Justice League, one two-parter episode involves traveling back in time, where Vandal Savage has usurped control over the Nazis after being told, in a time-travelled message from his future self, that he "has to get rid of that lunatic Hitler" and seize control in order for the Germans to win the second World War.
+- In Justice League, one three-part episode, The Savage Time, involves traveling back in time, where Vandal Savage has usurped control over the Nazis after being told, in a time-travelled message from his future self, that he "has to get rid of that lunatic Hitler" and seize control in order for the Germans to win the second World War.
 Strangely, though, Savage only freezes Hitler in cryogenic suspension, rather than more permanently disposing of him, and thusly Hitler is thawed out and restored to his "proper place" after Savage is defeated, hence fitting this trope.
-An attempted Author's Saving Throw was a subsequent commentary by the producers that this means that, in Justice League-Earth, World War 2 happened but the Holocaust did not, courtesy of Savage's aborted attempt at changing the future.
+An attempted Author's Saving Throw was a subsequent commentary by the producers that this means that, in Justice League-Earth, World War II happened but the Holocaust did not, courtesy of Savage's aborted attempt at changing the future.

-- Atlanta Radio Theatre Company, who do audio dramas in the vein of old fashioned Radio Drama, had a story called The Assassin, where the time traveler trying to halt World War II goes back in time to assassinate a six year old boy, to prevent the formation of Nazi Germany.
+- Atlanta Radio Theatre Company, who do audio dramas in the vein of old fashioned Radio Drama, has a story called The Assassins, where the time traveler trying to halt World War II goes back in time to assassinate a six year old boy to prevent the formation of Nazi Germany.
 The catch?
 Hitler was the guy who eventually replaced the dictator-to-be that was assassinated by the time traveler.